Sizing Guidance

 Can you tell me the outsole and insole length?

-We don't give out this information because it's not an accurate indication of how your boots will fit, and it should generally not be used as a sizing tool.
+We don't give out this information because it's not an accurate indication of how the boots will fit, and it should generally not be used as a sizing tool.
 By giving out this information, we feel this actually may be misleading.
 Outsole and insole lengths across different brands, even though the same size, will almost always be different and fit differently.
-Pairing this with last volume and patterns, you can easily get different measurements than expected once the boot is finished being built even though it's the same size across brands.
+Pairing this with last volume and upper patterns, you can easily get different measurements than expected once the boot is finished being built, even though it's the same size across brands.
 Different lasts and insoles from different brands will always have a difference in measurement due to the different shapes of both the lasts and insoles used.
 Therefore, you may notice length, width, ball and volume to all be different measurements from brand to brand, even though the boots may be the same stamped size.

 What in general should I expect for fit and feel when buying new leather boots made like this?